 The original distillery was located at the mouth of the Bangyikhan canal (klong) where it empties into the Chao Praya river-hence the name.

 In 1914, the Siamese government (back then the country was called Siam), desperate for money, took control of Bangyikhan Distillery.
-It promptly sold off as lucrative concessions the right to produce alcohol at the distillery and the rights to distribute it throughout the country.
+The government promptly sold off as lucrative concessions the right to produce alcohol at the distillery and the rights to distribute it throughout the country.
+During the early 20th Century, the Siamese government raised most of its revenues through “sin” taxes and monopolies on such products as tobacco, opium, and alcohol.

 In 1929, the government ended its production concession and began making distilled spirits itself.
 They maintained their lucrative distribution rights as concessions to be sold off to the highest bidder.